 Every day we have another opportunity to learn and become better.

-With this collection of 200+ personal finance resources, in addition to the articles posted in April for Financial Literacy Month, you have a fantastic base to go out and become financially successful.
+With this collection of 200+ personal finance resources, you have a fantastic base to go out and become financially successful.

 Readers: what are some of your favorite personal finance blogs, books, podcasts, and apps?
 Did I miss anyone?